cuthbertLab/music21/buildDoc/rst/moduleMetadata.rst

 .. class:: DateSingle(data=, relevance=certain)

-    Store a date, either as certain, approximate, or uncertain.
+    Store a date, either as certain, approximate, or uncertain relevance.
+The relevance attribute is limited within each DateSingle subclass depending on the design of the class.
+Alternative relevance types should be configured as other DateSingle subclasses.